-We plan to sell our products principally to retail outlets and wholesale distributors, including traditional supermarkets, wholesaler and food distributors, including specialty food distributors.
+We plan to sell our products principally to retail outlets and wholesale distributors, including specialty food distributors.
 You have no assurance that we will be able to attract any such customers.
-The poor performance by retail outlets and wholesale distributors, or our inability to collect accounts receivable from them could materially and adversely affect our results of operations and financial condition.
+The poor performance by retail outlets and wholesale distributors, such as Ferraro Foods, or our inability to collect accounts receivable from them could materially and adversely affect our results of operations and financial condition.
 In addition, we expect our customers to offer branded and private label products that compete directly with our products for retail shelf space and consumer purchases.
 Accordingly, there is a risk that our customers may give higher priority to their own products or to the products of our competitors.
 In the future, our customers may not continue to purchase our products or provide our products with adequate levels of promotional support.